amethon/www/_reflections/journal.md

 Today was a momentous day, as I finally had the opportunity to board the research vessel L'Exploration that will take us on our journey of discovery to the abyssopelagia.
 As I stepped aboard the ship, I couldn't help but feel a sense of awe and excitement at the prospect of setting sail on this great adventure.

 The ship is a marvel of engineering, with a sturdy hull and powerful engines that will propel us through the depths of the ocean.
 I have spent the day exploring every inch of the vessel, marveling at the intricate mechanisms and the state-of-the-art equipment that will allow us to explore the unknown.
+I have made sure to pack my supplies and equipment carefully, double-checking my list of necessary items and making any final arrangements.

+I have also spent some time reviewing my research and notes on the deep sea, as well as reviewing the safety protocols and procedures for the dive.
+This is a physically and mentally demanding journey, and it is important to be well-prepared and focused in order to face the challenges and opportunities that lay ahead.

+In addition to my practical preparations, I have also taken some time to reflect on the significance of this journey for me personally.
+The deep sea has always held a great fascination for me, with its mysteries and wonders that have yet to be fully explored and understood.
+To be a part of this expedition, to witness and document the beauty and complexity of the abyssopelagia, is a dream come true.
+I am filled with gratitude and determination, and I am eager to make the most of every moment.

 I have also had the chance to meet the rest of the crew, and I have been struck by their enthusiasm and dedication to the journey ahead.
 Captain Pierre is a seasoned mariner, with a calm and steady hand at the helm.
 First Mate Jacques is a hardworking and reliable member of the crew, with a strong background in maritime operations.
 Chief Engineer Gerard is a skilled mechanic and engineer, with a wealth of experience in maintaining and repairing complex machinery.
 Navigator Francois is a skilled navigator, with a deep understanding of the sea and its currents.
 And Henri and Michel, members of the deck crew, are hardworking and reliable individuals, with a strong background in maritime operations.